 Monday - All Sections (San Antonio & Laredo)

 San Antonio Students & Laredo Students Canvas Conference Tool (CCT)

 February 16, 2021: 4:00 – 6:50 PM March 16, 2021: 4:00 – 6:50 PM April 13, 2021: 4:00 – 6:50 PM

 Clinical may begin on January 12th, 2021 - Must have submitted the completed and signed IOR to Graduate Office

 Students will be placed in practicum by the clinical liaison in collaboration with the faculty.

-In the rare event a student must requests a change in clinical assignment, the request along with a clear and compelling rationale,must be submitted to the Clinical Liaison and the assigned faculty.
+In the rare event, a student must request a change in clinical assignment, the request along with a clear and compelling rationale must be submitted to the Clinical Liaison and the assigned faculty.
 Such requests will be considered on a case by case basis and approval is at the sole discretion of the faculty.

 FACULTY CONTACT INFORMATION

 Mark Soucy, PhD, RN, APRN, FAANP (Course Coordinator)